hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 x = np.linspace(0, 1, 1000, dtype=np.float32)
 y = np.linspace(0, 1, 1000, dtype=np.float32)
 ```

+Before a CUDA kernel can be executed on the GPU, the necessary data must be transferred from the **host** (the CPU and its memory) to the **device** (the GPU and its memory).
+The host is responsible for launching kernels, migrating data transfers, and allocating memory in device memory.
+After computation, the host can request to tranfer the results back to host memory.

 Since CUDA kernel can only operate on arrays that reside in the memory of the GPU, this data must be copied to the device: